qkzk/fm/development.md

   - [x] move search execution to status
   - [x] refactor status.search & status.search_again
 - [x] leavemode small refactor
+- [x] Use custom command for ncdu & lazygit shouldn't be actions by themselves
 - [ ] directory preview should just be a "directory" ?

 ## TODO